Rust-for-Linux/rust-for-linux.com/src/Branches.md

 These branches are focused on a particular topic and are meant to enable collaboration on code that is targeted for upstreaming but has not reached mainline yet.

+Some of these branches may contain work-in-progress code (similar to [staging trees](https://docs.kernel.org/process/2.Process.html?highlight=staging#staging-trees)) that may not be suitable for upstreaming or general usage yet.
+Please check the details of each branch.

 Changes to these branches land via GitHub PRs.
 Nevertheless, contributions should still follow the usual Linux kernel development process — see [Contributing](Contributing.md) for details.

 If you are interested in maintaining a new topic branch, then please [contact us](Contact.md).
 Thank you!